jordan-breton/it-journey-sources/docs/about/skill-set.md

     More generally, working with any cloud/service providers either with their UI and/or through their APIs is not that hard and only requires to be able to read their documentation **most of the time**.

-    That being said, being a Cloud Engineer is not trivial at all, especially when it comes to work with the most famous providers.
+    That being said, being a Cloud Engineer is not trivial at all, especially when it comes to working with the most famous providers.

-    I [plan to apply for cloud formations to get certified](/about/certification-roadmap) for Azure and AWS as soon as possible, since I love their services and and staying up to date.
+    I [plan to apply for cloud formations to get certified](/about/certification-roadmap) for Azure and AWS as soon as possible, since I love their services and staying up to date.

-    The thing is... days are only 32 hours long, aren'they?
+    The thing is... days are only 32 hours long, aren't they?

 -------------------------------------

-## Non-IT skills
+## Non-IT Skills

 <div class="grid split cards" markdown>